better-internet/radworks-docs/docs/community/05_obtaining_rad.md

 title: Obtaining RAD
 ---

-$RAD is the native governance token for Radicle.
+$RAD is the native governance token for Radworks.
 It can be obtained from a number of sources, including decentralized exchanges (e.g. Uniswap) and various centralized exchanges (e.g. Coinbase).

 :::note